blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 //------------------------------------------------------------------------------------------
 // Face image
 //------------------------------------------------------------------------------------------
-// In same way as above, we create ProcessorGroup for image of the face on document.
+// In the same way as above, we create ProcessorGroup for image of the face on document.
 //------------------------------------------------------------------------------------------

 mFaceOldID = new ProcessorGroup(